rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

 :::

 For `x64` systems (most normal computers):

 ```shell
 wget https://github.com/rocket-pool/smartnode-install/releases/latest/download/rocketpool-cli-linux-amd64 -O ~/bin/rocketpool
 ```

-For `arm64` systems, such as the Raspberry Pi:
+For `arm64` systems, such as the Raspberry Pi or Rock 5:

 ```shell
 wget https://github.com/rocket-pool/smartnode-install/releases/latest/download/rocketpool-cli-linux-arm64 -O ~/bin/rocketpool
 ```

 Mark it as executable, so it has permissions to run:

 ```shell
 chmod +x ~/bin/rocketpool
 ```

 Next, **log out and log back in** (or close SSH and reconnect), or simply restart.
 This is because the path that you saved the CLI to (`~/bin`) may not be in your system's `PATH` variable (the list of places your system searches for executables) yet.
 Logging out and back in will put it there.

 Now, test running it with the `--version` flag.
 You should see output like this:

 ```
 rocketpool --version
 ```

 ```
 rocketpool version 1.5.0
 ```

 ::: tip TIP
 If you see an error message like this,

 ```
 -bash: /home/user/rocketpool: cannot execute binary file: Exec format error
 ```